-In Taiwan, I’d say it’s 50% chance.
+In Taiwan, I’d say it’s a 50% chance.
 It really depends on where you go.
 I find it a bit tricky, though.
 I don’t think twice about flushing toilet paper as it became a habit.
 But I frequently see a sign asking to throw toilet papers in a trash can due to a plumbing issue.

-💡Tip: Some restrooms in Taiwan don’t have toilet papers inside the stalls.
+?Tip: Some restrooms in Taiwan don’t have toilet papers inside the stalls.
 Look for a huge roll mounted on the wall near the main entrance.
 It’s also a good idea to have a pocket-size tissue* in your bag, which you can easily find at local convenience stores.